 Lock Up High Dollar Items

 Did you know that some EMS devices run $300 dollars or more?!
-Accordingly, coolers can be pricey.
-Water pressure regulators aren’t anything special– but once they start getting those shiny gauges on them— now we’re talking.
-A nice generator will set you back a thousand or so.
-A hitch, portable fire pit, grill, stroller/wagon— you get where we are going here… THIS LIFESTYLE ISN’T CHEAP!!!
+Accordingly, coolers can be costly.
+Water pressure regulators aren’t anything special– but once they start getting those shiny gauges on themnow we’re talking.
+A nice generator can set you back a couple thousand or so.
+A bike, hitch, portable fire pit, grill, stroller/wagon, speaker— you get where we are going here… THIS LIFESTYLE ISN’T CHEAP!!!

 If worried about theft, secure high dollar items with cable locks or chains (if possible).
-Run cable locks through your surge protector or lock it to the electric pedestal if possible.
-Cable locks can also be used through grills, portable fire pits, strollers, bikes/scooters, kayaks or paddleboards if left out on the campsite overnight.
+Run cable locks through your surge protector or lock it to the electric pedestal.
+Cable locks can also be used through grills, portable fire pits, strollers, bikes/scooters, kayaks, or paddleboards if left out in the campsite overnight.
 Use a Yeti Bear Proof Lock or chain the cooler to your RV, tree, or picnic table.
 Likewise, a hitch lock will guarantee your pricey hitch won’t go anywhere.

 Protect Your Valuables

-As stated before, out of sight is the easiest deterrent.
+As said, out of sight is the easiest deterrent.
 Gear can be brought in for the night, stowed in cargo, or locked up.
 But, let’s take it a step further…

 Obviously, if you can– leave important things at home.
-If you do have to bring precious valuables along, put costly items in a security safe if leaving the RV for a while.
+If you do have to bring precious valuables along, put costly items in a security safe.
 Some RV units come with safes installed.
 If yours does not, a lock box safe can be mounted in the motorhome or travel trailer closet cubby.

 For workampers or those on the job especially, keep your money tucked away in a secure place.
-For important or irreplaceable paperwork, consider a locking document safe.
-Unfortunately, someone could run away with an unmounted lock box.
-Still, a locking mechanism can help discourage thieves and prevent unauthorized individuals from viewing important documents.
-Accordingly, in the event of a fire, fireproof lock boxes can also protect your valuable belongings!
+For important or irreplaceable paperwork, consider a locking document safe that can help discourage thieves and prevent unauthorized individuals from viewing important documents.
+Besides, in the event of a fire, fireproof lock boxes can also protect your valuable belongings.

 At the same time, always keep your mobile devices and laptops password protected.
-Nowadays our phones can store so much of our personal data within them.
+Nowadays, our phones can store so much of our personal data within them.
 Same with laptops.
-It can be devastating if they ended up stolen and even more so regarding what happens to the information accessed.
+It can be devastating if devices were stolen and even more so regarding what happens to the information accessed.

 RVing often entails traveling throughout different states and making many stops.
-You’ll be pulling out your wallet frequently to pay for fuel, groceries, restaurants, shopping, and attractions.
-Keep a close eye on your wallet and always double check you have it before leaving a location.
+You’ll probably be pulling out your wallet frequently to pay for fuel, groceries, restaurants, shopping, and attractions.
+With this in mind, keep a close eye on your wallet and always double check you have it before leaving a location.

-Likewise, you’ll have many out of state purchases on your travels.
-This can make the chances greater for someone to snatch a hold of your wallet or credit card information.
-Watch your banking statements closely.
-I highly suggest getting text alerts any time anything alters your bank account.
+Likewise, you may make numerous out of state purchases on your travels.
+This can increase the chances of someone getting ahold of your wallet or credit card information.
+In any case, watch your banking statements closely.
+I highly suggest getting text alerts any time anything alters your bank account, especially during travel.

 Accordingly, WiFi is a preferred amenity for many travelers in the RV camping community.
 Although you’ll be thrilled with super fast WiFi provided at your destination, be careful of your web-surfing!
 THIEVES LURK ONLINE TOO!
 Unfortunately, even password protected networks DOES NOT mean they’re entirely safe and secure for personal use.
-It’s safest not to log in to any sites that require passwords and avoid websites that hold any sensitive information, banking credentials, or credit card information.
+It’s safest not to log into any sites that require personal passwords and avoid websites that hold any sensitive information, banking credentials, or credit card information.
+In fact, you’re better off using your own phone provider’s encrypted data plan– rather than a campground or RV park’s WiFi when entering passwords, purchasing products, or banking online.

 Camp At A Secure Campground

 Again, theft can happen anywhere.
 However, parks or resorts with gated premises or onsite security can help curb thieveish opportunists!
 When researching campgrounds for future vacations, look at the amenities offered.
-Often locations will state if the grounds are gated or if they have 24 hour on-site security for their vacationers guests.
+Often locations will state if the grounds are gated or if they have 24 hour on-site security.
 Also, read reviews!
-If a handful of reviews are popping up regarding theft or lack of security– then it’s wise to take precautionary measures over your belongings– or even rethink that specific destination altogether!
+If a handful of reviews are popping up regarding theft or lack of security– then it’s wise to take precautionary measures over your belongings– or even rethink that specific destination altogether.

 Trick Those Trespassing Thieves

-One of the easiest deterrents is to trick those nosey thieves!
-For example, make your RV look occupied.
-If it looks like people are inside, crooks are less likely to snoop.
+One of the easiest deterrents is to trick thieves into thinking your RV is occupied.
+After all, if it looks like people are inside, crooks are less likely to strike.

-Keep a light on, or turn on a radio or TV to trick people into thinking someone is there.
+Keep a light on, turn on a radio or TV, to trick people into thinking someone is there.

 Consider adding a couple “visitors.”
 It may sound silly, but especially for solo travelers, faking an extra person can help deter unwanted criminals.
 Set the largest pair of men’s boots you can find outside right by the entry door.
 It gives the illusion that someone else (as a matter of fact, a very big person) is present at the camper.
 Another option, set out a jumbo dog bowl or ginormous rawhide outside the camper door.
 Someone will be less likely to try to enter thinking a “Brutus” or “Beast” lives there!